sabt/ansible-demo-1/README.md

 After checkout:

-- Run `generate-keys.sh` script.
-This will generate SSH keys for the demo environment.
 - Run `docker-compose build`.
 This will build the necessary Docker images.
 - Run `docker-compose up`.
 This wil start the demo environment.
 - Run `docker exec -i -t main /bin/bash` to enter the main container.